Spock: Reaction to Spock's death

 The Wrath of Khan had its first public screening at a science-fiction convention in Overland Park, Kansas on May 8, 1982, almost a month before general release.
 Although Paramount executives were concerned that Spock's death would set fans against the movie, the audience actually applauded after Spock's death scene.
 "It was sensational.
 I hate to be given to superlatives but it absolutely reached everything we wanted it to.
 I couldn't ask for anything better," said co-producer Robert Sallin of the advance audience's reaction.

 Critical reaction to Spock's death was mixed.
 Film critic Roger Ebert lauded Spock's death: "He makes a choice in Star Trek II that would be made only by a hero, a fool, or a Vulcan.
 And when he makes his decision, the movie rises to one of its best scenes, because the Star Trek stories have always been best when they centered on their characters."
-On the other hand, The Washington Post's Gary Arnold stated Spock's death "feels like an unnecessary twist, and the filmmakers are obviously well-prepared to fudge in case the public demands another sequel."
+Conversely, The Washington Post's Gary Arnold states that Spock's death "feels like an unnecessary twist, and the filmmakers are obviously well-prepared to fudge in case the public demands another sequel."

 Twenty-five years later, Spock's death in The Wrath of Khan ranks number 2 on Total Film's list of 25 greatest Star Trek movie moments, and number 1 on IGN Movie's top 10 Star Trek movie moments.